-Be A Fruit Inspector
+Be A Fruit Inspector to See Discipline Results

 Instead of blindly accepting the advice of so-called experts, it’s better to be a “fruit inspector.”
 What do I mean?
 When purchasing fruit, the intelligent carefully inspect it for bruises, firmness, fragrance, worm holes and freshness.
 Before listening to the so called “experts,” one should look at the fruit born in their adult children’s lives.
 Only accept advice from those whose children are exemplary!

-Use Wisdom and Common Sense when Disciplining
+Use Wisdom and Common Sense for Discipline

 The Bible book of Proverbs states the Lord gives wisdom and stores it up for the upright.
 It is a shield.
 However, it says But fools despise wisdom and instruction.
 My son, hear the instruction of your father, And do not forsake the law of your mother; for they will be a graceful ornament on your head, And chains about your neck. – Proverbs 1:7a-9

 Here are 13 quotes to help shed light on proper discipline.